srinjoydutta03/MindGuardAI/README.md

 ## References

 This project is built on top of [Simple-Whisper-Transcription](https://github.com/thatrandomfrenchdude/simple-whisper-transcription).
-Many thanks to Nick for the head start.
+Many thanks to Nick for the headstart and the repository guide.